-Undergraduate Degree Requirements Credit Hours First and/or Second Year EDUC 300.
-Foundations of American Education (must be completed with a grade of "B-" or higher) 3 MSSE 101.
-Orientation to the Profession ı PSYC 160.
-Life Span Human Development 3 Third Year The following sources must be completed with grades of "P," or higher.
-The following courses must be completed with grades of "B-" or higher: 2 EDUC 310.
+Undergraduate Degree Requirements Credit Hours Second Year PSYC 160.
+Life Span Human Development 3 EDUC 300.
+Foundations of American Education (must be completed with a grade of "B-" or higher) 3 Third Year The following courses must be completed with grades of "B-" or higher: EDUC 310.
 Teaching in a Diverse Society 3 MIED 311.
 Field Experience in Middle Education 2 READ 312.
-Reading and Writing across the Curriculum in the Middle Grades (FDNG 310.
-AND S 311. and DEAD 313. are proposition from ideal and proposition of the control of 3 (EDUC 310, MIED 311, and READ 312 are corequisites for middle education pre-professional students) MSSE 370.
+Reading and Writing across the Curriculum in the Middle Grades 3 (EDUC 310, MIED 311, and READ 312 are corequisites for middle education pre-professional students) MSSE 370.
 General Instructional Methods for Grades 6-12 3 MSSE 371.
 Clinical Experience in Adolescent Education 1 (MSSE 370 and MSSE 371 are corequisites for middle education pre-professional students) Fourth Year READ 472.
 Literacy, Assessment, and Instruction in Content Areas for the Middle Grades 3 EXED 460.
 Differentiation of Instruction 3 Students complete two of the courses below based on their IDLS concentration areas (3 credits each): 6 MSSE 470E.
 Methods in English/Language Arts for the Middle School MSSE 470H.
 Methods in Social Studies for the Middle School MSSE 470S.
 Methods in Science for the Middle School MSSE 470M.
 Methods in Mathematics for the Middle School Students complete the following course twice based on their IDLS concentration areas (3 credits each) 6 MSSE 471.
-Field Experience in Middle Education 37 Graduate Course Requirements Credit Hours The following courses must be completed with grades of "B-" or higher: or cult riours EDUC 540.
-Educational Technology 3 EXED 512.
-Behavior Management in the Classroom 3 MSSE 630.
-Inquiry in the Classroom 3 MIED 620.
-Assessment in Middle Education 3 MSSE 650.
-Internship Seminar 3 MSSE 690.
-Internship in Middle and Secondary Education 8 MIED 610.
-Collaborative Leadership in School 3 MIED 610.
-Contained and Education III School 3
+Field Experience in Middle Education

+The following courses must be completed with grades of "B-" or higher:

+EDUC 540.
+Educational Technology 3

+EXED 512.
+Behavior Management in the Classroom 3

+MSSE 630.
+Inquiry in the Classroom 3

+MIED 620.
+Assessment in Middle Education 3

+MSSE 650.
+Internship Seminar 3

+MSSE 690.
+Internship in Middle and Secondary Education 8

+MIED 610.
+Collaborative Leadership in School 3

+MIED 656.
+Seminar in Middle Education 3

+Approved Graduate Level Elective 3

+32